 Why is Vascular Surgery Performed?

 The vascular system is the network of veins that move throughout the body.
-Vascular surgery is performed to treat the following conditions:
+Vascular surgery specialist in India perform vascular surgery to treat the following conditions:

 Carotid Artery Disease